arrow-kt/arrow-website/content/docs/learn/coroutines/concurrency-primitives.md

 :::warning Atomic primitive types

-You should not use generic `Atomic` references with primitive types like `Int` or `Boolean`, they break in unexpected ways in Kotlin Native.
-Use instead the provided `AtomicInt`, `AtomicBoolean`, and so forth.
+You should not use generic `Atomic` references with primitive types like `Int` or `Boolean`, as they break in unexpected ways in Kotlin Native.
+Instead, use the provided `AtomicInt`, `AtomicBoolean`, and so forth.

 :::